QUICK SUMMARY:

 How Do You Track Agency Utilization Rate?

 To track your agency’s utilization rate, it’s important to implement time-tracking when it comes to client-facing activities.
-If an employee tracks themselves as spending 35 hours a week on client-facing tasks and is contracted to work a total of 40 hours, you can calculate their utilization and evaluate whether they’re as efficient as they could be.
+If an employee tracks themselves as spending 35 hours a week on client-facing tasks and 5 hours on non-billable tasks, you can calculate their utilization and evaluate whether they’re as efficient as they could be.

 A few useful time-tracking tools to consider include: